david-hirst/onto-vae/weighted_loss_analysis/weighted_loss_analysis.md

-# Onto-VAE with reconstruction loss weights
+# OntoVAE with reconstruction loss weights

-The object of this project was to allow the optional inclusion of input node weightings for the reconstruction loss of OntoVAE.
-We have implemented this in the [vae_model.py](https://github.com/david-hirst/onto-vae/blob/main/onto_vae/vae_model.py) module in this forked repository.
-We have included an argument `rec_loss_wts` in the function which is called to train Onto-VAE
+The object of this project was to allow the inclusion of input node weightings for the reconstruction loss of OntoVAE.
+We have implemented this in https://github.com/david-hirst/onto-vae/blob/main/onto_vae/vae_model.py.
+We have inserted an argument, `rec_loss_wts`, into the function which is called to train Onto-VAE
 ```
 def train_model(self, modelpath, lr=1e-4, kl_coeff=1e-4, batch_size=128, epochs=300, run=None, rec_loss_wts=None):
 ```